LUKKIEN/wagtail-marketing-addons/docs/features.md

 # Features

-At the moment the Wagtail Marketing Add-ons consist two main features:
+At the moment the Wagtail Marketing Add-ons consists:

 * Page listing to see how you SEO is configured;
-* A bulk import feature for configuring redirects;

 ## SEO Listing